Artist Statement

 This circle is not only a symbol but a truth guiding my art, teaching, and life.
 As we honor the gifts we receive from the earth, we prepare them to become gifts for future generations, new seeds, new materials, and new stories.
 In this way, our traditions are not static; they live, breathe, and evolve, grounded in the unbroken connection between past, present, and future.
 My deepest hope is that through my work, the circle continues and that those who learn from me will carry forward these gifts, ensuring the resilience of our culture and the enduring beauty of our art.

-As a master artist of the ancient Nanticoke Lenape Nation, my work is a living expression of our culture, a testament to thousands of years of tradition passed down through generations.
+As an artist of the Nanticoke Lenape Tribal Nation, my work is a living expression of our culture, a testament to the many years of wisdom and skills passed down through generations.
 My art is not just a craft but a continuation of a lineage that connects us to our ancestors, Mother Earth, and the circle of life itself.

 The materials I use, leather, wood, gourds, cornhusks, seeds, pine needles, and clay, are not arbitrary.
-They are gifts from Mother Earth, imbued with the spirit of our ancestors, who lived, created, and thrived in this land long before Europeans arrived.
-Every piece I create is "usable art," an essential part of our way of life.
+They are gifts from Mother Earth, carrying the spirit of our ancestors, the people who lived, created, and thrived in this land long before Europeans arrived.
+Every piece I create is an essential part of our way of life.
 An intricately carved wooden spoon is a work of beauty and a tool used in daily sustenance.
-A leather pouch adorned with seeds and beads holds the sacred and practical alike.
+A leather pouch adorned with seeds and beads holds the sacred and the practical alike.
 A clay or pine needle bowl, formed with care, returns to the earth after its purpose is fulfilled, completing the circle of creation and renewal.

 For us, art is not separate from life; it is life.
 It is spiritual, functional, and temporary, as are all things in nature.
-This understanding of impermanence, coupled with reverence for our materials, distinguishes our art from the static and immortalized forms often valued in Western traditions.
+This understanding of impermanence, coupled with reverence for our materials, is a key to understanding our traditional arts.
 Yet, the temporality of our creations does not diminish their worth.
 Instead, it elevates them, as each piece holds the dust of our ancestors and carries forward the wisdom of countless generations.

 As an artist and educator, I have dedicated my life to preserving and sharing the art forms of the Nanticoke Lenape Nation while fostering cross-cultural understanding and appreciation.
 My teaching spans decades and has reached audiences of all ages and backgrounds.
 Through residencies, workshops, exhibitions, and media, I have worked to ensure that our traditions endure and inspire both Native and non-Native communities.

 My teaching philosophy is rooted in inclusion and accessibility.
 While I am deeply committed to passing these traditions to my Native community, I also teach others to honor the beauty and significance of Indigenous art.
-My events, as highlighted on my website, span countless workshops, community gatherings, and educational presentations.
 These efforts reflect my belief that art is a bridge, a way to connect people to the land, one another, and the shared human experience.

 At the heart of everything I create and teach is the understanding that all life moves in a circle.
 The gifts of Mother Earth, such as leather, wood, seeds, clay, and pine needles, are not just resources but sacred elements of this eternal cycle.
 When shaped by human hands, these materials become vessels of beauty and function, imbued with the spirit of our ancestors.
 Once their purpose is fulfilled, they return to the earth, breaking down to become part of the soil, part of the dust, ready to nurture new growth.